MuriloMir/RSA-algorithm/README.md

 Notice it uses the number 85 as the plain text message before it creates the cypher text message, you can change this number if you wish, it will first encrypt and then decrypt the number.

-If you want to run it then just compile it with the DMD compiler by typing "dmd source.d -m64 -i -J. -O -g" and then run it, it tells the user all the variables and how long it will take to finish decrypting the cypher text message.
+If you want to run it then just compile it with the DMD compiler by typing "dmd rsa.d -m64 -i -J. -O -g" and then run it, it tells the user all the variables and how long it will take to finish decrypting the cypher text message.